Descanonge/fronts-toolbox/docs/index.rst

 ############################
-fronts-toolbox documentation
+Fronts-Toolbox documentation
 ############################

+..

    Collection of tools to detect oceanic fronts in Python.

-Some front-detection algorithms are complex and thus may perform poorly when written directly in Python.
-This library provides a framework of `Numba
+Despite being widely used in the literature, some front-detection algorithms are not easily available in Python.
+This packages implements different methods directly in Python: there are accelerated by `Numba
 <https://numba.pydata.org/>`__ accelerated functions that can be applied easily
 to Numpy arrays, `Dask <https://dask.org/>`__ arrays, or `Xarray
 <https://xarray.dev/>`__ data.
 It could also support Cuda arrays if necessary.

-This makes creating and modifying those functions easier (especially for non-specialists) than if they were written in Fortran or C extensions.
+The goal of this package is to provide various methods in such a way that they can be easily read and modified by researchers.
+In that regard, Numba allows to write directly in Python and retain access to a lot of function from Numpy and Scipy.
+This packages provides a common framework to easily add other algorithms, while benefiting from testing and documentation.

 .. grid:: 4